kenbod/sysadmin/hdfs.md

 Note: Be sure your version of HADOOP_HOME matches the location where you unpacked the Hadoop archive.
 Recall that I used `/usr/local/src` but you are free to use other directories.
 I won't mention this issue again moving forward but be aware of it.

+### Configuring SSH Access

+We need to create an RSA key pair for the hdfs account.
+The private and public keys are stored on the master node.
+The public keys for this account must then be copied to the corresponding location on each of the worker nodes.

+#### Creating the Key Pair

+On the master node, run the following commands:

+1. Switch to be the hdfs user: `su - hdfs`
+2. `ssh-keygen -t rsa -f ~/.ssh/id_rsa`
+3. Be sure to enter a passphrase for the key pair and record it in a safe location.
+4. `cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys`